AuraPL4YS/AuraPL4YS/README.md

-# [Your Repository Name]
+# [Aura007]

 ## Overview

 This repository contains projects and code related to my work as a developer and content creator.
-Here, you'll find projects utilizing:
+Here, you'll find projects utilising:

 - **JavaScript**
 - **HTML & CSS**